Devraj8068/Devraj8068/README.md

  # 💫 About Me:
 <br>👋 Hi, I'm Devraj  — a passionate **Data Scientist** with a strong foundation in statistics, programming, and machine learning.
 I enjoy uncovering insights from data and building intelligent solutions that make an impact.
 When I’m not crunching numbers or training models, I love exploring nature or diving into strategy games.<br><br>
-🔍 Let's uncover insights, make data-driven decisions, and innovate with AI!

 ---